Demand forecasting: Calculating the accuracy of supply chain forecasts

 $\text{MAPE} = \frac{\sum(w\cdot|A-F|)}{\sum(w\cdot A)}$.
 The advantage of this measure is that can weight errors.
 The only problem is that for seasonal products you will create an undefined result when sales = 0 and that is not symmetrical.
 This means that you can be much more inaccurate if sales are higher than if they are lower than the forecast.
 So sMAPE also known as symmetric Mean Absolute Percentage Error, is used to correct this.

 Finally, for intermittent demand patterns, none of the above are particularly useful.
 In this situation, a business may consider MASE (Mean Absolute Scaled Error) as a key performance indicator to use.
 However, the use of this calculation is challenging as it is not as intuitive as the above-mentioned.
 Another metric to consider, especially when there are intermittent or lumpy demand patterns at hand, is SPEC (Stock-keeping-oriented Prediction Error Costs).
 The idea behind this metric is to compare predicted demand and actual demand by computing theoretical incurred costs over the forecast horizon.
 It assumes, that predicted demand higher than actual demand results in stock-keeping costs, whereas predicted demand lower than actual demand results in opportunity costs.
 SPEC takes into account temporal shifts (prediction before or after actual demand) or cost-related aspects and allows comparisons between demand forecasts based on business aspects as well.

 Calculating forecast error

 The forecast error needs to be calculated using actual sales as a base.
 There are several forms of forecast error calculation methods used, namely Mean Percent Error, Root Mean Squared Error, Tracking Signal and Forecast Bias.

+Financial cost of forecast error

+While statistical metrics such as MAPE and MSE measure the magnitude of error, they typically treat over-forecasts and under-forecasts symmetrically.
+However, in supply chain and financial contexts, the cost of error is often asymmetric.
+The financial impact of carrying excess inventory (holding costs, obsolescence) rarely equals the financial impact of a stock-out (lost margin, expedited freight, loss of customer goodwill).

+Research into Enterprise Resource Planning (ERP) environments has shown that standard forecasting modules often fail to account for these asymmetries, leading to sub-optimal inventory performance despite statistical accuracy.

+The Cost of Forecast Error (CFE) is a metric designed to explicitly quantify this financial impact.
+It applies specific cost coefficients to the error direction: